alexmdodge/roll20-inventory-and-api-enhancer/README.md

 ## Roadmap

+- [ ] Normalize all item keys to protect from whitespace changes
 - [ ] All inventories to be updated so template changes in future versions can be applied
 - [ ] Add inventory help menu which can be toggled to display help text
 - [ ] Add icons to inventory and item buttons to make intention clearerp